 The Foam Paul Huf Award, which is awarded annually to talented international photographers under the age of 35, includes a cash prize of €20,000 and an exhibition at Foam Photography Museum Amsterdam.
 The jury has chosen Momo Okabe as the winner out of 100 nominees from 26 countries.
 Previous winners include Taryn Simon (2007), Alex Prager (2012) and Daniel Gordon (2014).

+The Foam Paul Huf Award and this exhibition are made possible by JTI.
 The prints in the exhibition are produced by Kleurgamma.